cvidhyac/heroku-weatherbot/README.md

 ```

-To scale down and save dynos:
+To scale up/down and save dynos:

 ```
+Scale up, observe app is turned on when accessed from browser: heroku ps:scale web=1 --app cvidhyac-weatherbot

-heroku ps:scale web=0 --app cvidhyac-weatherbot
+scale down, app turned off (not deleted), when accessed from browser: heroku ps:scale web=0 --app cvidhyac-weatherbot

 ```